lukehabermehl/blockdsp/README.md

 * PortAudio
 * libsndfile
+* cmake
 * Doxygen (to build html documentation)

 ## Build

-From the repository root, run:

-			make

-This will install the static library to `$(REPO)/lib`, the public headers to `$(ROOT)/include` and the objects to `$(REPO)/bin`

-To install the built library and headers to /usr/local/lib and /usr/local/include, run

-			make install

-To run the short biquad test, run

-			make dsptest

-To build and run the unit tests, run

-			make test

-And to build the Doxygen documentation, run

-			make docs
+To build the library, create a directory in the root repo directory called `build`.cd to the build directory and run `cmake ..` to generate the Makefile and then run `make`.
+Alternatively, you can run the build script from the repo root directory by running:

+		scripts/build.sh

+Building the library will also automatically build and run the unit tests so make sure you have configured the test environment.
+See the README in the `test` directory for more info on how to do that.